Azie88/Gradio-ML-classification-model-app-deployment/README.md

 *Note: If you encounter any issues on MacOS, please make sure Xcode is installed.*

-- Run the demo apps (being at the repository root):
+- Run the app.py file (being at the repository root):

   Gradio: